Management's Discussion & Analysis

 Financial Management Systems

 Because of the federal government’s size and diversity, its financial management infrastructure consists of both legacy and modernized systems and standardized and customized systems.
-As the government’s fiscal agent, Treasury works closely with agencies to manage systems for collecting and disbursing the government’s cash and financing disbursements when necessary, recording and reporting on those collections and disbursements, and reporting on all government revenues, expenses, assets, and liabilities.
+Treasury works closely with agencies to manage systems for collecting and disbursing the government’s cash and financing disbursements when necessary, recording and reporting on those collections and disbursements, and reporting on all government revenues, expenses, assets, and liabilities.

-In 2020, Treasury was designated as the Financial Management Systems QSMO and is pursuing financial management improvement strategies that have government-wide implications.
+Treasury was designated as the Financial Management Systems QSMO in 2020 and continues to pursue financial management improvement strategies that have government-wide implications.
 These strategies include standing up a financial management systems marketplace and developing system standards, standardized processes, system requirements, and system interfaces.
-These efforts provide a path to the decommissioning of legacy systems and migration to updated systems, leveraging modernized technologies.
-In addition, agencies are coordinating with the Treasury QSMO to improve their financial management and financial reporting systems as described in their financial reports, Congressional budget justifications, and performance plans.
+These efforts are providing a path to the decommissioning of legacy systems and migration to updated systems, leveraging modernized technologies.
+In addition, agencies continue to coordinate with the Treasury QSMO to improve their financial management and financial reporting systems as described in their financial reports, congressional budget justifications, and performance plans.
 DOD continues to address its material weaknesses in financial reporting, and is bringing its financial systems into compliance with federal financial management systems requirements, including the FFMIA.

 Federal managers are responsible for developing and maintaining effective internal controls.
 Internal controls help to ensure effective and efficient operations, reliable financial reporting, and compliance with applicable laws and regulations.
 Safeguarding assets is a goal of each of these three objectives.